What is a good average position in Google Search Console?

 September 29, 2023

-Average position may seem pretty simple at first glance, but in reality there are many factors and nuances that play into the numbers that will show up on Google Search Console.
-Your results can have very different indications for your site and its pages depending on the greater context.
+At first glance, average position (rank) might seem like a simple metric to benchmark, but in reality there are many factors and nuances that play into the numbers that will show up on Google Search Console.

 What is “average position” in Google Search Console?